 Please note that Ultrasound may be used to examine breast tissue in younger patients.
 A mammogram is often unsuitable for imaging on the more dense breast tissue associated with younger women.

-Magnetic resonance imaging, or MRI as it is more commonly known as, is a diagnostic test that produces very clear images of the human body without the use of X-rays.
+Magnetic resonance imaging, or an MRI scan as it is more commonly known as, is a diagnostic test that produces very clear images of the human body without the use of X-rays.

-MRI uses a large magnet and radio waves to look at organs and structures inside your body.
+Our MRI centre uses a large magnet and radio waves to look at organs and structures inside your body.
 MRI scans can be used to diagnose a variety of conditions, from torn ligaments to tumours.
-MRI’s are particularly useful for examining the brain and spinal cord.
+MRI scans are particularly useful for examining the brain and spinal cord.

-Beacon Hospital is home to two new, state-of-the-art MRI machines.
+Beacon Hospital is home to two new, state-of-the-art MRI machines in ur MRI centre.
 These modern machines offer superior comfort to more traditional machines.
 The bore (hole in the machine), is larger in these modern machines which eases anxiety some persons suffer in small spaces.

 Nuclear medicine is a specialised area of radiology that uses very small amounts of radioactive materials, or radio-pharmaceuticals, to examine organ function and structure.
 A small amount of a radioactive material is given to the patient via injection, inhalation or in tablet form prior to the scan.